App-vNext/Polly/docs/migration-v8.md

 if (pipelineResult.Exception is null)
 {
     int result = pipelineResult.Result;

     // Process result
 }
 else
 {
     Exception exception = pipelineResult.Exception;

     // Process failure

-    // If needed then you can rethrow the exception pipelineResult.ThrowIfException();
+    // If needed you can rethrow the exception pipelineResult.ThrowIfException();
 }